UMNLibraries/primo-mendeley-plugin/README.md

 4. [Deploy All](https://knowledge.exlibrisgroup.com/Primo/Product_Documentation/Back_Office_Guide/Additional_Primo_Features/Deploy_All_Configuration_Settings).

 ### Removing the Mendeley action from the E-shelf page
-Because the Menedley Web Importer cannot handle multiple records, you may wish to hide this action in the e-shlef page.
+Because the Menedley Web Importer cannot handle multiple records, you may wish to hide this action in the e-shelf page.
 Use the following CSS to do so:
 ```css
 .EXLEShelfFolderContentsPushTo option[value="Mendeley"] {display:none !important;}
 ```